phonopy/phono3py/doc/install.md

 The detailed installation processes for different environments are described below.
-The easiest installation with a good computation performance is achieved by using the phono3py conda package (see {ref}`install_an_example`).
+The easiest installation with a good computation performance is achieved by using the phono3py conda package.
+Installation of phonopy before the installation of phono3py is required.
+See how to install phonopy at https://phonopy.github.io/phonopy/install.html.
+Phono3py relies on phonopy, so please use the latest release of phonopy when installing phono3py.

 ```{contents}
 :depth: 3
 :local:
 ```

-Installation of phonopy before the installation of phono3py is required.
-See how to install phonopy at https://phonopy.github.io/phonopy/install.html.
-Phono3py relies on phonopy, so please use the latest release of phonopy when installing phono3py.

 ## Installation using conda

-Using conda is the easiest way for installation of phono3py if you are using x86-64 linux system or macOS.
+Using conda is the easiest way for installation of phono3py for linux and macOS.
 These packages are made and maintained by Jan Janssen.
 The installation is simply done by:

 ```bash
 % conda install -c conda-forge phono3py